 Analysis: This tool did not exist until November 2013 and only 10 users are approved to use the tool.
 Last year only 3 users actually used the tool to report WHOIS records in bulk.

-Insert the criteria used to approve users of tool
+Entities or individuals must contact the compliance team to request access to this tool.
+After a brief review access is provided.

 Based on this analysis, the subgroup identified the following Problems/Issues: